August 6, 2022 · zfs ubuntu raidz pool

 sudo ls /dev/disk/by-id | grep "ata"

-check pool status
+check pool status sudo zpool status

-verify the pool with scrub
+verify the pool with scrub sudo zpool scrub data

-sudo zpool scrub data
+Cancel a scrub sudo zpool scrub -s data

 add weekly scrub task to crontab

-sudo crontab -l | { cat; echo "@weekly zpool scrub data"; } | crontab -
+sudo crontab -l | { cat; echo "@monthly zpool scrub data"; } | crontab -

 add scrub task on reboot to crontab